Going Through the Criminal Justice Process in Ohio? Our Attorneys Can Help.

 If you lose your trial and get sentenced to jail, there may be the possibility of filing an appeal.
 If you win your appeal, you may receive a retrial.
 But winning an appeal requires specific circumstances and extraordinary perseverance and skill on the part of your lawyer.
 An appeal will add greatly to the cost of your criminal trial, so you should consider carefully whether it’s worthwhile to file an appeal.

-Hire An Experienced Columbus Criminal Defense Attorney
+Hire An Experienced Columbus Criminal Justice Attorney

 Your lawyer is not just someone who will advocate on your behalf; he or she will counsel you on what strategies will work best under your circumstances.
 At Luftman, Heck & Associates, we view our criminal defense practice as a partnership with our clients, through which we work together towards the desired goal.
 We want you to understand the proceedings so that you can be involved in decisions about the case strategy.
 If you want to fight back against your criminal charges, call us today at (614) 500-3836 for a free and confidential consultation of your case.